WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 * **More open-source** Two major components of the core API stack have been moved to open-source!
 [Meadow.Units](https://github.com/WildernessLabs/Meadow.Units) and [Meadow.Contracts](https://github.com/wildernesslabs/meadow.contracts)
 * **More unitization** We're continuing to review and improve our API surface - several APIs have been updated to use Meadow.Units instead of non-dimensional values for things like frequency and time.
 This brings some minor breaking changes - for example, when setting SPI speed.
-* **Pinout fixes** We discovered several pins were misconfigured on Meadow V2 boards - specifically D05, D06, D10 and D11.
+* **Pinout fixes** We discovered a couple of pins were misconfigured on Meadow V2 boards - specifically D10 and D11.
 This should fix issues when using PWM.

 ## Meadow.Foundation